Menu

 Homework:

 Homework now will predominantly be practise and retrieval of key areas of learning within class in order to prepare them for the SAT's in May.
-This will vary from arithmetic papers, comprehension, short SPAG focus areas or maths reasonong problems for fluency and familiarity.
+This will vary from arithmetic papers, comprehension, short SPAG focus areas or maths reasoning problems for fluency and familiarity.
 It is important that your child gets sufficient time to practise these skills learned in class to ensure that they are well versed with speed and accuracy to assist them as they transition to high school at the end of the year.

 Year 6 Curriculum Plan 2024-2025